 - Barnard Writing Supplement: This will be submitted along with your Common App.
 Supplemental essay questions may change from year to year and will become available each year in the summer.
 The supplemental essay questions for Spring 2023 and Fall 2023 admission are:

 - If you could plan and lead a semester-long college seminar, what academic topic would you choose and why?

-- Official final high school transcript: Please use the Common App to request that your former high school counselor send us your official final high school transcript.
-This transcript must include your full graduation date and an official signature.
-For those with a GED, the official document and scores must be sent in lieu of a transcript.
+- Official final high school transcript: Please contact your high school to request your official final high school transcript.
+This transcript must include your full graduation date and an official signature or school seal.